sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 We heard about many positive and negative aspects of working in IITB; however, a few aspects stood out as being particularly impactful or common amongst directors within the branch.
 The most common aspects that were identified included human resource management challenges, ad hoc and emergency requests, constantly shifting priorities and unreasonable expectations from senior management, long working hours, endless back-to-back meetings, training budgeting issues, and information overload from numerous communication channels in the branch.

-The difficulties of using **HR hiring process** was the most heard piece of feedback and is one of the most complex issues to tackle in ESDC.
+Difficulties related to the **HR hiring process** was the most heard piece of feedback and is one of the most complex issues to tackle in ESDC.
 Hiring managers want to hire as quickly as possible because vacant positions delay operations and put a strain on team members.
 Attracting qualified candidates, hiring promptly, building a dedicated team, and ensuring a viable candidate experience is what many directors would like to have.
 Hiring candidates in computer science has become extremely competitive in the current job market.